acmo0/SIR-simulation/README.md

-mu : natural death rate (per time) nu : birth rate (per time) duration of simulation (in day) points : number of points for the simulation
+mu : natural death rate (per time) nu : birth rate (per time) duration of simulation (in day) points : number of points for the simulation (at least 10000 is recommended)
 ```
 ## Install from sources
 First, clone the github repo and go to source then compile program with :